Medically reviewed on Oct 18, 2017

 How you prepare

-Initially, you'll talk to a plastic surgeon about a brow lift.
-During your first visit, your plastic surgeon will likely:
+Initially, you'll talk to a facial plastic surgeon or plastic surgeon about a brow lift.
+During your first visit, your surgeon will likely:

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions.
 Talk about any medications you're taking or have taken recently, as well as any surgeries you've had.
 Tell your doctor if you are allergic to any medications.